Weight Loss

 If you want to do a better job managing your stress, try following some of the below tips:

-- Make sure you get enough sleep every night.
-The average person should ideally get at least seven to eight hours of sleep per night.
+• Make sure you get enough sleep every night.
+The average person should ideally get at least seven to nine hours of sleep per night.
 If you do not get enough sleep, you will have a difficult time focusing during the day, which can increase your stress levels.

 If you find that you are struggling to break through a plateau and lose weight despite increased exercise and healthier eating, then you may want to speak to your doctor about alternative solutions.
-For those who have obesity or at least one weight-related medical condition, certain prescription weight loss pills can be effective in combating emotional eating and reducing calorie intake.
-Read our FAQ page to learn more about a prescription weight loss medication option and how it may help those dealing with certain weight-related struggles.
+For those who have obesity or are overweight with at least one weight-related medical condition, certain prescription weight loss medications can be effective in combating emotional eating.
+Read our FAQ page to learn more about CONTRAVE®, a prescription weight loss pill, and how it may help those dealing with certain weight-related struggles.

 Talk to a Doctor About CONTRAVE